Nepal Tours 2018

 In conjunction with a well-established travel company in Kathmandu, I set up and took part in 2 motorcycle tours of Nepal in 2016.
 The one in April, was the “Classic” trip from Kathmandu up into the Himalayas to reach sacred temple at Muktinath, 3750 metres above sea level.
 We learned from this; so for the November tour, we missed out one small section in the mountains, but added an extension at the end of the trip, to visit the Chitwan National Park in the south of the country.

-For 2017 the plan would be to repeat these trips; one around March / April time, and the second, most likely in early November.
+For 2017 onwards the plan is to repeat these trips twice per year.
+Once in April, and the second, late October into in early November.

 There are 2 variations on the trip at present.
 The “Classic Enfield Challenge” can run, as before from Kathmandu to Muktinath.
 For the those on a tighter budget, or indeed, time, this trip requires a minimum of 9 days – but really needs 11, to allow for a little leeway for arrivals and departures in Kathmandu.
 This can be achieved for around £1575 GBP plus flights.